Proper Insurance® Versus Landlord Insurance – Which is Best For Short-Term Rentals?

 -A standard DP-3 Dwelling policy does not cover vacant properties.
 The Proper Insurance policy removes the vacancy clause, so if the vacation rental goes more than 60 days unoccupied, it’s covered.

 -Many DP-3 Dwelling policies carry “Actual Cash Value (depreciation)” in the event of a partial loss, and also ACV for contents/personal property.
-The Proper policy is replacement cost, “new for old” for both buildings and contents.
+The Proper policy is replacement cost, “new for old,” for both buildings and contents.

--Most DP-3 Landlord policies carry special form (all-risk) coverage form for building, but carry broad form (limited to named perils only) on contents/personal property.
+-Most DP-3 Landlord policies carry a special form (all-risk) coverage form for building, but carry a broad form (limited to named perils only) on contents/personal property.
 The Proper Insurance policy carries special form coverage on all buildings, contents, and business income.

 There are dozens of other areas where a DP-3 Landlord policy is limited compared to a Commercial Policy.